Cryptid Case Files: The Lair of Mythics Guide to Cryptozoology

 Winged Cryptids

-From ancient sky-serpents to modern winged humanoids, these aerial anomalies dominate the skies—and often the nightmares—of those who spot them.
+The ancient record doesn't help rationalize them away.
+Thunderbird traditions across Native American cultures describe enormous flying creatures with practical wingspans — big enough to carry a person.
+The Kongamato of Central Africa, the Ropen of Papua New Guinea, and the Ahool of Java suggest either a globally distributed misidentification of large known birds, or something unclassified sharing our skies.
 Begin with our Winged Cryptid Overview to explore the legends, sightings, and folklore behind these airborne cryptids, then dive into the case files below to meet the creatures said to rule the skies.

 Example Cases: